 Most of us have had our lives disrupted by the current pandemic in some way.
 We have had to find new ways to connect with friends and family, we aren’t traveling as much (or at all), and we’re having to adapt to new ways of working and learning.
 It might feel like you have little to no control over what is happening, but as Whitney shares, “if we’re going to manage the disruption, we need to disrupt ourselves”.

 You can watch a video of our full conversation below or just listen to the audio version as a podcast.
+If you want more content like this you can subscribe to my Youtube channel.

 This episode is brought to you by Mitel.
 Don’t compromise on business continuity.
 Mitel can meet all your business communications needs while working from home with all-in-one cloud calling, conferencing, collaboration, and contact center tools — free until 2021.
 Visit Mitel’s remote working solutions to learn more.